Cooking with Mamma C

 • Grasp a zucchini flower by the stem (if there is one) and place it into the batter.
 Use tongs to flip the blossom to coat the other side with batter.
 Continue with up to two more flowers at a time, so you don't crowd the bowl.

 • To test if the oil is hot enough, drop a tiny bit of batter into the pan and see if it sizzles.
 When the oil is sizzling, use tongs to pick up a battered zucchini flower, let any excess batter drip off, and then gently lay the flower down in the pan.
-Continue adding as many blossoms as will fit in a singer layer.
+Continue adding as many blossoms as will fit in a single layer.

 • Fry the first side for 2 minutes, or until you see the edges of the zucchini flower fritter turning golden.
 Use the tongs to lift up the flower to see if the bottom is golden brown.
 If so, flip the fritter over to fry the second side for another two minutes or so.